 Reasons for Breast Uplift Surgery.

-Drooping of the breasts may occur as a result of ageing, weight loss, pregnancy, or breastfeeding which can cause the breast skin to break down, stretching the skin and causing loss of skin elasticity, thus losing the original shape of the breast.
+Breast uplift surgery can help resolve breasts drooping which may occur as a result of getting older, weight loss, pregnancy, or breastfeeding which can cause the breast skin to break down, stretching the skin and causing loss of skin elasticity, thus losing the original shape of the breast.
 At Liverpool Cosmetic Clinic, we work with some of the UK’s leading plastic surgeons to ensure that you get the results that you want and deserve from Mastopexy uplift surgery.

 Droopiness of the breast is a common factor of motherhood, with breastfeeding plus gravity having an impact on the position and fullness of the breasts.
 Pregnancy and the hormonal effect of swollen breasts from breast milk, cause the supportive bands on the breasts to break down and the breast skin to stretch.
-Following pregnancy, the smaller and less supported breasts settle into the stretched skin and gravity pulls them down.
+After giving birth, the smaller and less supported breasts settle into the stretched skin and gravity pulls them down.

 Both weight loss and weight gain can be a factor of drooping breasts, as when weight is gained and then lost the stretched breast skin is pulled down by gravity.
-The breast uplift procedure is often performed at the same time as a breast enlargement or breast reduction, to assist in achieving the desired shape and size and aiming to create a more youthful appearance.
+Breast uplift surgery is often performed at the same time as a breast enlargement or breast reduction, to assist in achieving the desired shape and size and aiming to create a more youthful appearance.